-Non-current assets held for sale

-The Group classifies non-current assets as held for sale if their carrying amounts will be recovered principally through a sale transaction rather than through continuing use.
-Non-current assets classified as held for sale are measured at the lower of their carrying amount and fair value less costs to sell.
+Non-current assets held for sale The Group classifies non-current assets as held for sale if their carrying amounts will be recovered principally through a sale transaction rather than through continuing use.
+Mon-current assets classified as held for sale are measured at the lower of their carrying amount and fair value less costs to sell.
 Costs to sell are the incremental costs directly attributable to the disposal of an asset, excluding finance costs and income tax expense.

-The criteria for held for sale classification is regarded as met only when the sale is highly probable, and the asset is available for immediate sale in its present condition.
-Actions required to complete the sale should indicate that it is unlikely that significant changes to the sale will be made or that the decision to sell will be withdrawn.
-Management must be committed to the plan to sell the asset and the sale expected to be completed within one year from the date of the classification.
+The criteria for held for sale classification is regarded as met only when the sale is highly probable, and the asset is available for immediate sale in

-Assets classified as held for sale are presented separately as current items in the consolidated statement of financial position.

-Impairment of non-financial assets

 At each reporting date, the Group reviews the carrying amounts of its non-financial assets other than inventories to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
-Goodwill is tested annually for impairment.

-For impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
+Goodwill is tested annually for impairment For impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
 Goodwill arising from a business combination is allocated to CGUs or groups of CGUs that are expected to benefit from the synergies of the combination.

-The recoverable amount of an asset or CGU is the greater of its value in use and its fair value less costs to sell.
-Value in use is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.
+The recoverable amount of an asset or GU is the greater of its value in use and its fair value less costs to sell.
+Value in use is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGLL then to reduce the carrying amounts of the other assets in the CGU on a pro rata basis.
+An impairment loss in respect of goodwill is not reversed.
+For other assets, an impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortization, if no impairment he Group assesses at contract inception whether a contract is, or contains, a lease.
+That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+Group as a lessee The Group applies a single recognition and measurement approach for all leases, except for short-term lease.
+The Group recognizes lease liability to